WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/01-drama-collective/index.md

 ## [WUPS](https://www.warwicksu.com/societies-sports/societies/freshbloodtheatre/)

 Formerly known as Freshblood New Writing Society (before their 2025 AGM), Warwick University Playwriting Society specialise in performing student written shows.
 They run Freshblood Festival, showcasing short, student-written plays.
 They also run FreshFund, to provide support to new scripts and bring warwick written shows to life.
-As of writing, their change from Freshblood to WUPS is still in progress, and both may be found accross their social media.
+As of writing, their change from Freshblood to WUPS is still in progress, and both may be found across their social media.

 ## [Tech Crew](https://www.warwicksu.com/societies-sports/societies/techcrew/)